kilean20/ML_blog/GP4Optim/GP4Optim.md

   <img src="./CurseOfDim/Eq_sinc4pi.png" width="250" />
 </p>

 Note that the input dimension can be arbitrary.
-We fix the number of training sample by 1024 and train GP for 2, 3, 4, 6 and 12 input dimension.
+We fix the number of training sample by 1024 and train GP for 3, 4, 6 and 12 input dimension.
 The following plots show that the increase of dimensionality drastically decrease the GP performance (compare 3D and 4D).
-Note that for 12D, the GP did not learn much and stayed close to the prior (which was set to have zero mean and variance 1).
+Note that for 12D, the GP did not learn much and stayed close to the prior (which was set to have zero mean).

 ---